devlsco/twitch-bot/README.md

 ### Configure Your Bot

-First, open the `config.json` file and customize it to match your preferences.
+First, open the `exempel config.json` file and rename it to `config.json`, then modify it.
 Here's an example of what the configuration should look like:

 ```json
 {